EmeraldRiverLanga/Latvian-Research-Organizations-LLM-Classification/README.md

 The run produced 1,201 candidates.

-### 4. Human review
+### 4. Review

-The 1,201 candidates were sorted into error classes — pseudoscience, animal breeding clubs, service providers, hobby collectors, records where the name had been misread — and the class-level decisions were taken by the author.
+The 1,201 candidates were read and grouped into error classes — pseudoscience, animal breeding clubs, service providers, hobby collectors, records where the name had been misread.
+Grouping a thousand rows is mechanical work and was done with model assistance; deciding what each class means, and which groupings were wrong, was not.
+Every class-level decision is the author's, and several of the proposed groupings were overruled.

 681 organizations remained, in fourteen classes.
+The classes are a product of that review rather than an input to it: "History and local heritage" exists because thirty-one records failed in the same way, not because the category was planned.

 The fourteen classes are a product of that review rather than an input to it.
 The classifier returns a level from 0 to 3; the classes emerged from